nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 6. **Command History**

     Keeping in mind that CoLAB is a CLI based application, we implemented the Command History feature to provide an authentic CLI experience.
 This required designing a way to store previously executed commands.
-In addition our solution had to take into account the current command the user was typing in order to better mimic a real command line.
+In addition, our solution had to take into account the current command the user was typing in order to better mimic a real command line.